voidfiles/rumproarious.com/content/post/2019-12-01-500-articles-to-read.markdown

 500+ articles to read.
 That backlog took years to build.
 Years of, "Yea, I'll totally read that".
 Then not reading anything.
 While I was able to trash part of the backlog.
 (No, I don't need to read "4 spaces are better then 2 when formatting code").
 I still had a healthy backlog.

-To not keep anyone in suspense, I read it [stopgap].
+To not keep anyone in suspense, I read it [^stopgap].
 Reading it reminded me of my favorite articles from years past.
 So, this December I'm gonna try and share the articles that I have enjoyed over the years.
 Especially those that impacted my work.

 Why are any of these worth your time to read?